CoVR-2: Automatic Data Construction for Composed Video Retrieval: Related Work

 \section{Related Work}

-\textbf{Composed image retrieval (CoIR).} CoIR~\cite{tirg} has been an active area of research in recent years~\cite{DialogBasedIIR,tirg,fashioniq,cclip,cirr,ARTEMIS,Kim_Yu_Kim_Kim_2021_dcnet,baldrati2023zero,saito2023pic2word,gu2023compodiff}.
+\textbf{Composed image retrieval (CoIR).} CoIR~\cite{tirg} has been an active area of research in recent years~\cite{DialogBasedIIR,tirg,fashioniq,cclip,cirr,ARTEMIS,Kim_Yu_Kim_Kim_2021_dcnet,baldrati2023zero,saito2023pic2word,gu2023compodiff,Zhang2024MagicLens}.
 Most methods designed for this problem use manually annotated image-text-image triplets for training~\cite{fashioniq,cirr,cclip,ARTEMIS}.
-Very recent works, such as Pic2Word~\cite{saito2023pic2word} and SEARLE~\cite{baldrati2023zero}, explore zero-shot CoIR setups where no manually annotated CoIR triplet is used.
-These approaches build on CLIP~\cite{clip2021} and train a mapping network using image-only data for text inversion so that they can be flexibly composed with text descriptions.
+Recent works, such as Pic2Word~\cite{saito2023pic2word}, SEARLE~\cite{baldrati2023zero}, TFCIR~\cite{sun2023trainingfree}, and LinCIR~\cite{gu2023languageonly}, explore zero-shot CoIR setups where no manually annotated CoIR triplet is used.
+More recently, Karthik et al.~\cite{karthik2023visionbylanguage} propose a training-free method for CoIR.
+The approaches~\cite{saito2023pic2word,baldrati2023zero,sun2023trainingfree,gu2023languageonly} build on CLIP~\cite{clip2021} and train a mapping network using image-only data for text inversion so that they can be flexibly composed with text descriptions.
 Our approach is similar in that it avoids collecting manual triplets; however, we instead perform supervised training on automatically generated image-text-video triplets given only video-text pairs.
-We also differ from above works by focusing on the composed video retrieval (CoVR) task, as opposed to CoIR.
+We also differ from above works by focusing on the composed video retrieval (CoVR) task, as opposed to only CoIR.